 Another key issue is the costs associated with maintaining a granted patent.
 Annuities for EU patents must be paid centrally at the EPO, as opposed to the existing system where post-grant annuities are paid at the various national patent offices.

 Returning to our example, the EU patent route is unlikely to reduce the costs associated with annuities.
 Rather, the contrary applies because the central EU patent annuities, at the level of that currently paid for four countries, will be effective only for France, Germany, the United Kingdom and Italy (ie, the countries covered by the EU patent), while Spain and Turkey will require separate national annuities.
 Annuity costs for the EU patent will be lower than when using the traditional EPC route only if the number of countries to be covered is higher than in the above example (ie, more than seven) and includes EU member states that have joined the EU patent package.
-The situation will worsen if the United Kingdom leaves the UPC system post-Brexit.

 Nature of industry